ProjetsPL/treehouse-theme/collections/_posts/us/brick-wall-14-amazing-designs-that-will-delight-you.md

 ## Traditional brick walls in an office

 Are you wondering whether **a brick wall in a classic color** is a good idea for an **office design**?
-Of course – rpovided that it's combined with **matching elements**.
+Of course – provided that it's combined with **matching elements**.
 Wood is a perfect material in this case.

 {:.distinction.distinction-warning}

-Remember that an offices are typically small.
+Remember that offices are typically small.
 A brick wall should be used at a single spot.
-If you deside to put it on each wall, the interior is going to be overwhelmed.
+If you decide to put it on each wall, the interior is going to be overwhelmed.
 So try to make the brick accent wall into a central point that is supposed to bring one's attention.

 {% fig %}